xchjason/startopia-beta/README.md

 1. Enter a basic idea statement with parameters (technical complexity, target market size, initial funding)
 2. Startopia generates three tailored startup ideas
-3. Review and compare generated ideas
+3. Review and compare generated ideas in Portfolio page
+4. Automate business analytics in Idea page
-4. Save, edit, or reset ideas as needed
+5. Save, edit, or reset ideas as needed

 ## The Power of Convex